GetSimpleCMS-CE-plugins/plugin-i18n_DeepL_Page_Translation/README.md

 ## Supported Languages
 This plugin works with all languages provided by DeepL. \
-Currently (Dec.
-21, 2024) they say they support about 30 languages.
+Currently (December 2024) DeepL says they support about 30 languages.
 See also here: [Supported Languages](https://developers.deepl.com/docs/resources/supported-languages)

 ## Installation
 Unzip the zip file and upload the contents to the plugin directory.